Harry5haw/Geyser-Genomics/README.md

 ---

-## 💡 What is TerraFlow Genomics?
+## 💡 What is Geyser Genomics?

-TerraFlow Genomics is an **automated data processing pipeline**.
+Geyser Genomics is an **automated data processing pipeline**.
 Its specific job is to execute the complex scientific workflow that transforms raw, unreadable DNA data from a sequencing machine into a final, human-readable list of genetic variants (mutations).

 It essentially functions as a **robotic science lab in the cloud**.
 Instead of a scientist manually setting up servers and running dozens of software tools in sequence, this platform automates the entire process from start to finish.